-The discharge plan, at a minimum, should include the following:
+The discharge summary, at a minimum, should include the following:

-- · The reason for discharge is clearly identified. - The discharge plan summarizes the reason(s) for treatment and the extent to which treatment goals were met. - The discharge/aftercare plan describes specific follow up activities. - Treatment records are completed within 30 days following discharge. - The member has a safety plan that, at minimum, address current and expected stressors, risk level, and resources.
+- · The reason for discharge is clearly identified. - Documentation of follow up appointments including provider, time and date of appointment, and contact information. - · A summary of the reason(s) for treatment and the extent to which treatment goals were met. - The discharge/aftercare plan which will include specific referrals and follow up activities. - A member-specific safety plan that, at minimum, addresses current and expected stressors, risk level, and resources. - · All treatment records must be completed within 30 days of discharge from the PHP.